ethpandaops/assertoor/pkg/coordinator/tasks/generate_deposits/README.md

   The maximum tip cap for each deposit transaction.
 This controls the tip or priority fee for each transaction.

 - **`clientPattern`**:\
-  A regex pattern for selecting a specific client endpoint to send the deposit transactions.
-If left empty, any available endpoint will be used.
+  A regex pattern to select specific client endpoints for sending deposit transactions.
+If left blank, any available endpoint will be used.

+- **`excludeClientPattern`**:\
+  A regex pattern to exclude certain clients from being used for deposit transactions.
+This parameter adds an extra layer of control over client selection.

 ### Defaults